MuteBard/ghostwriter/readMe.md

 ## Changes

+- 0.2.1
+  - Stats section to see how long a process will take
 - 0.2.0
   - Added ability to cancel loop process by cancel button or escape key at any point
   - Able to select either single or double click from drop down menus